50+ Fun & Special Things to Do on Christmas Eve 2023 (to start new traditions!)

 Whether you make or buy ornaments, it’s fun to have a yearly exchange to add to your collection.

-Don’t want to spend money on new ornaments?
+Don’t want to spend money on a new ornament?
 Hold a swap instead, where everyone brings ornaments they’d like to trade.

 Read next: 25 Easy DIY Christmas Ornament Ideas